Double punishment: When your kid goes to jail and then you get a bill

 The same day — a day after the Marshall Project published the results of its investigation, and after more than a year of advocacy by the law students, YS&RP and others — the Philadelphia Department of Human Services announced that they would stop billing parents for child support.

-In a statement released Friday, DHS Communications Director Heather Keafer wrote "We are ending Steve Kaplan's contract on March 31 in order to enable us to proceed in a direction that aligns with Philadelphia DHS['s] vision an[d] priorities toward safe and timely reunification of families."
+In an email sent Friday, DHS Communications Director Heather Keafer wrote, "We are ending Steve Kaplan's contract on March 31 in order to enable us to proceed in a direction that aligns with Philadelphia DHS['s] vision an[d] priorities toward safe and timely reunification of families."

 When NBC News reached out for comment, Kaplan confirmed that he is retiring March 31, and said people shouldn't think of what he does as collecting "fees."
 "It's not a fine, not a penalty.
 No one has a problem with dad paying child support.
 When a child lives with mom, dad pays.
 I believe in child support," Kaplan said.